-Legal aid is available only for matters that cannot be resolved without a lawyer acting for you in court, or to help you settle a matter out of court.
+- Legal aid is available only for matters that you are unable to resolve without a lawyer acting for you in court, or to help you settle a matter out of court.

 They also have restrictions on who can and cannot use their services, but they are a good place to start and they can tell you if you may qualify for legal aid.